lindseydortch/project-3-frontend/project-3-setup.md

 ## Project Completion
 - Deployed and ready to complete - August 1, 2021 (but really we know it's the 2nd)

+## Bugs and Performance Issues
+- When adding an event, the date is not pulling through, EventUpdateForm and EventForm, not showing on confirmation page or backend
+- Cannot update event description and event name - value is there, but cannot remove anything